LilianXiao/final-project/README.md

 #### Timeline:
 - I make a da video

 ## Milestone 1: Implementation part 1 (due 11/12)
 It's a little goofy to keep updating the .blend file, but here are some screenshots and a video demo of the current visualizer in Blender.
 This is a standard horizontal cube visualizer, and I created a procedural noise shader for the coloring.
-However, because this method of visualizer makes use of a Blender add-on, I am also working on a "spherical" visualizer with a mesh that deforms based on the music sample.
+I may consider making a "spherical" visualizer with a mesh that deforms based on the music sample.

 The shader itself makes use of blending voronoi + fbm noise and offsetting color, emission, distortion, and detail parameters using time (frame) + sine functions.
 This is currently being rendered in eevee, but I'd like to figure out how to add some subtle bloom/glow.